This is part 4 in my cryptocurrency educational series.

 Ok, at this point, you hopefully understand the big ideas around cryptocurrency.
 But one thing we haven’t touched on yet is how Bitcoin actually works at the transaction level.

 How does a person store their coins or use them to pay for things (and what makes it safe)?
-In my next post, we’ll dig into the answer: Part 5: How to actually store and use Bitcoin (and other cryptocurrencies), a basic intro to cryptography, and how wallets and keys work.
+In my next post, we’ll dig into the answer: Part 5: How to store and use cryptocurrency, some basic cryptography, how wallets work, identity management, and the future of democracy.